tensorflow/tfjs-core/demos/rune_recognition/rune_recognition.md

 The complete code to follow along with this tutorial can be found in `demos/rune_recognition`.
 If you run into trouble during this tutorial, you might find inspiration in [the GitHub issue](https://github.com/PAIR-code/deeplearnjs/issues/20) that inspired this tutorial.

 ## Introduction
-Suppose that you are making an app for recognizing runes, the old Germanic letters that were carved in stone during the first millennium.
-The time and space where these runes were created means that there is a lot of variation in the exact shape of these characters, but luckily the Unicode Consortium has defined [a set of "idealized glyphs"](https://en.wikipedia.org/wiki/Runic_\(Unicode_block\)) that represent ideas of different runes.
-The variance in shapes makes rune recognition an interesting problem to solve through machine learning, so let's try to make a neural network that can recognize individual runes.
+Suppose that you are making an app for recognizing runes, [the old Germanic letters](https://en.wikipedia.org/wiki/Runes) that were carved in stone and wood during the first millennium.
+The time and space where these runes were created varies a lot, and this leads to a lot of variation in the exact shape of these characters.
+Luckily the Unicode Consortium has defined [a set of "idealized glyphs"](https://en.wikipedia.org/wiki/Runic_\(Unicode_block\)) that represent ideas of distinct runes.
+The variance in shapes makes the mapping of a given rune image to the Unicode pointer an interesting problem to solve through machine learning, so let's try to make a neural network that can recognize individual runes.
 To this end, we train a convolutional neural network (CNN) to interpret images of runes.
 The model builder demo is already well-equipped with the common task to import a set of images along with their labels, so we add our own runic data set and try it out.

 Before following along, make sure you have installed [Python](https://www.python.org/) and [node.js](https://nodejs.org/en/).
 I assume some rudimentary knowledge about neural networks / machine learning.

-We get started by cloning the deeplearn.js source code `git clone https://github.com/PAIR-code/deeplearnjs.git`.
+We get started by cloning the deeplearn.js source code: `git clone https://github.com/PAIR-code/deeplearnjs.git`.

 ## Prepare data set
 The model builder expects two files that it can use for training a network: one file containing all inputs and one file containing all ouputs.
 The inputs file is a png image in which every horizontal row represents one example instance, where individual pixels represent node activations.
 The labels file is likewise a large list of node activations, but it in a slightly different format.